jsonberry/goScrollYourself/README.md

 * No 3rd party libraries
 * No ES6+
 * No JS transpiling
-* Trigger callback on up scroll
+* Trigger callback on scroll up
-* Trigger callback on down scroll
+* Trigger callback on scroll down
+* Track swiping on touch devices and trackpads
 * No subsequent function calls during scroll (like the inertia from a trackpad)

-## How do things
+## How to Use
-Copypasta the contents of `index.js` into wherever scripts are happy.
+Copy the contents of `index.js` into wherever scripts are happy.
 Update the config object as needed, like adding functions to get called in the `onDown` and `onUp` properties.
 If you're seeing multiple calls when scrolling, try adjusting the timing in the config object.

-This is functional, but definitely a WIP.
 It utilizes the mousewheel cross browser script found here at MDN: https://developer.mozilla.org/en-US/docs/Web/Events/wheel#Listening_to_this_event_across_browser, and magic.

 Pull reqs welcome!